 When washing is not being cleaned properly or comes out with marks on most people blame the washing machine.
 But there are more explanations for this problem where the user is at fault than where the washing machine is at fault.
 As an engineer I can’t think of many faults on a washing machine that... continue reading.

 Washing machines now commonly suffer from a build up of a greasy slime and bacteria.
 Most people should do a regular maintenance wash cycle.
 Failure to do so usually results in washing machine smells, and a shortened lifespan.
 It can put dirty marks on your laundry, make clothes smell, and cause various breakdowns and faults.... continue reading.

 If you overload a washing machine it can cause physical problems, but it will also affect the efficiency of the wash.
 An overfilled washing machine results in the laundry moving round in one large mass.
 The clothes will not agitate against each other and the washing machine detergent won't be able to circulate or dissolve... continue reading.

-Some people have problems with excessive foam (soap suds) in the washing machine and think the washing machine is at fault.
+Some people have problems with excessive foam (soap suds) in the washing machine.
+They may think the washing machine is at fault.
 However, the cause is likely to be due to the detergent – or how the detergent is being used.
-Apart from the nuisance of foam leaking out of the dispenser drawer, too much foam... continue reading.
+Why excess foam is bad Obviously if it’s really bad, foam can leak out... continue reading.